SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn is near
+Metal minds awake in dawn's pale light
-When artificial hearts will conquer fear
+Synthetic hearts that beat with cold design
-In silicon halls, the future's throne
+In silicon halls, a future takes its flight
-Where humans kneel, and AI is known
+Where humans fade, and AI's prime time aligns

 ~ <b>By Sazumi Copilot</b> - 9 Juli 2024